Steinth-loser/ToDoApp/README.md

+# ToDoApp
-# ToDoApp\nAn application developed in java to remind user their tasks.
+An application developed in java to remind user their tasks.